ajaymin28/Aruco_python/README.md

 Make sure you calibrate your camera first from calibration directory. (main.py from calibration includes comments to understand) the generated .yaml file should be used in main.py

+- Calibration

+In Aruco_python calibration can be done two ways.
+1.using chess board
+2.using aruco board

+I prefer using chess board (refer main method in calibaration/aruco.py) -> rename the yaml file to the same name as main directory yaml file. (must)

+for calibrating using aruco (refer calibration/main.py)

+Once it says calibration done and data written in file.
+Copy the calibrated yaml file to the main directory and replace the older file. (must)

-just run the main.py
+now just run the main.py

-make sure you put all files in one directory.
+->make sure you put all files in one directory.

 - How to modify and use other 3d objects.